powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 The **Data Client** is a separate Dart library, and it contains:

 * The data models (in `trelloappclone_powersync_client/lib/models`)
-* A Powersync client that makes use of the Powersync SDK and adds a few convenience methods for the app use cases (`trelloappclone_powersync_client/lib/protocol/powersync.dart`)
+* A PowerSync client that makes use of the PowerSync Flutter SDK and adds a few convenience methods for the app use cases (`trelloappclone_powersync_client/lib/protocol/powersync.dart`)
-* A `DataClient` API that can be used with from the app code, and provides the higher level data API. (`trelloappclone_powersync_client/lib/protocol/data_client.dart`)
+* A `DataClient` API that can be used from the app code, and provides the higher level data API. (`trelloappclone_powersync_client/lib/protocol/data_client.dart`)

 Two important files to point out as well are:

-* `trelloappclone_powersync_client/lib/schema.dart` defines the sqlite schema to use for the local synced datastore, and this maps to the model classes.
+* `trelloappclone_powersync_client/lib/schema.dart` defines the SQLite schema to use for the local synced datastore, and this maps to the model classes.
-* `trelloappclone_powersync_client/lib/app_config.dart` contains the tokens and urls needed to connect to Powersync and Supabase.
+* `trelloappclone_powersync_client/lib/app_config.dart` contains the tokens and URLs needed to connect to PowerSync and Supabase.

-### Listening to updated data
+### Listening to Updated Data

-The Powersync SDK makes use of `watch` queries to listen for changes to synced data.
+The PowerSync SDK makes use of `watch` queries to listen for changes to synced data.
 When the SDK syncs updated data from the server, and it matches the query, it will send an event out, allowing e.g. an app view (via `StreamBuilder`) or some other state management class to respond.

 As an example look at `trelloappclone_flutter/lib/utils/service.dart`: